 You can also use visual shaders to apply textures to materials in the Patch Editor.

-You can make a variety of textures in Spark AR Studio.
+You can make a variety of textures in Meta Spark Studio.
 For example, you can:

 Compressing textures can make your effects perform better.
 It's a good idea to look for opportunities to compress textures in your effects where you can.
 Find out more about texture compression.